arturoherrero/powercore/README.md

 #### `not_nil?`

-Return true when an object is not nil.
+Returns true when an object is not nil.

 ```ruby
 nil.not_nil?  # => false